HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 Just when you thought you’d reached the end, the circle starts again.
 Once your content is out there, you want to analyze performance and keep optimizing.

-Monitor traffic and engagement metrics to see which content is most popular and leads to conversion if that’s your goal.
+Monitor and check traffic and engagement metrics to see which content is most popular and leads to conversion if that’s your goal.
 With Similarweb’s digital marketing toolkit you can compare and benchmark traffic and engagement against your competition.
 You can also analyze your conversion funnel and optimize your keyword strategy.
 Really it’s a one-stop-shop, where you can do your initial research and then optimize once you’re done.

 A systematic, ongoing data analysis lets you decide on optimization steps.
 Whether it’s adapting content to emerging keyword trends or repurposing high-performing content.